 The Texas Commission on Fire Protection accomplishes its mission primarily by ensuring and monitoring the safety, training, and credentialing of Texas firefighters and other fire protection personnel.
 The agency fulfills most of its responsibilities via three "core" functional areas: compliance, testing, and certification.
-A fourth critical function, added in a recent legislative session, calls for the commission to gather and analyze data on firefighter injuries and provide an annual report based upon that analysis.
+A fourth critical function added by the legislature after sunset review in 2007, calls for the commission to gather and analyze data on firefighter injuries and provide an annual report based upon that analysis.
 Lastly, TCFP maintains an extensive fire protection resource library, and makes these resources available to any organization or individual conducting training, doing research, or simply wishing to gain knowledge in a particular area.

-- The Compliance Section of the agency performs inspections of regulated entities to ensure that the organizations are following the rules adopted by the commission.
-These rules require that fire departments and other associated organizations: provide their personnel with approved protective equipment; ensure that personnel are trained and credentialed with respect to their assigned duties; provide for ongoing training to personnel in their areas of responsibility; and adopt certain procedures and practices to ensure personnel safety. - The commission's Training Approval and Testing Section approves courses taught by fire training providers throughout the state, and administers state certification exams covering a number of different disciplines.
-These disciplines include various types of firefighting, apparatus operations, fire inspection/code enforcement, fire investigation, hazardous materials, and other areas of expertise. - The Certification Section performs all the necessary checks to ensure that those applying for state fire certifications have met the requirements to be credentialed in a discipline, and issues those credentials to qualified persons.
-Certification personnel also perform audits of continuing education records, and manage the annual certification renewal process for all TCFP-regulated departments and individuals. - The fourth functional area involves the gathering of data related to fire personnel injuries, analyzing the data, and publishing the results annually with recommendations.
-All regulated entities are required to report injuries sustained by their personnel.
-The agency has administered the program since 2010, and valuable information is now available to fire departments regarding injuries sustained by fire protection personnel statewide. - The Ernest A. Emerson Fire Protection Resource Library contains over 2,500 print resources and nearly 2,000 audio/visual resources, all available to the fire protection community and the general public for checkout or viewing at the library.
-The agency's librarian regularly conducts research on behalf of committees, fire departments, and individuals, and helps to maintain the agency's social media presence.
+- The agency's Compliance Section performs inspections of regulated entities to ensure that the organizations are following the rules adopted by the commission.
+These rules require that fire departments and other associated organizations: provide their personnel with approved protective equipment; ensure that personnel are trained and credentialed with respect to their assigned duties; provide for ongoing training to personnel in their areas of responsibility; and adopt certain procedures and practices to ensure personnel safety. - The agency's Training Approval and Testing Section approves courses taught by fire training providers throughout the state and administers state certification exams covering a number of different disciplines.
+These disciplines include various types of firefighting, apparatus operations, fire inspection/code enforcement, fire investigation, hazardous materials, and other areas of expertise. - The agency's Certification Section performs all the necessary checks to ensure that those applying for state fire certifications have met the requirements to be credentialed in a discipline and issues those credentials to qualified persons.
+Certification personnel also perform audits of continuing education records and manage the annual certification renewal process for all TCFP-regulated departments and individuals. - The fourth functional area involves the gathering of data related to fire personnel injuries, analyzing the data, and publishing the results annually with recommendations.
+All regulated entities are required to report on the job injuries such as workers compensation reportable injuries sustained by their personnel including cancer claims.
+The agency has administered the program since 2010, and valuable information is now available to fire departments regarding injuries sustained by fire protection personnel statewide. - The Ernest A. Emerson Fire Protection Resource Library contains over 1,500 print resources and nearly 1,000 audio/visual resources, all available to the fire protection community and the general public for checkout or viewing at the library.
+The agency's librarian regularly conducts research on behalf of committees, fire departments, and individuals, and maintains the agency's Records Retention Schedule and Continuity of Operations Plan.